j-sea/state-machine/README.md

     },
     loadState: function (previousState, switchStateFunc, sharedData) {
         // 'previousState' can be used to conditionally load things based on which state we came from
-        // 'switchStateFunc(stateIdentifier)' is a function that can be called to switch to the state associated with the identifier
+        // 'switchStateFunc(stateIdentifier)' is a function that can be called to switch to the state associated with the identifier one time (it becomes invalid after use so a reference of it can't be stored for switching states at any time, but a new one-use function is provided every time 'loadState' is run)
         // 'sharedData' is just an object that can have properties added to it which will persist between state switches

         // Conduct things like: